Subject delivery

 Online delivery

-The University’s uses Canvas LMS (learning management system).
-All online subjects will be delivered through the respective Canvas subject page, using a combination of pre-recorded content, Zoom webinars, discussion boards and other online materials.
+The University’s uses the Canvas LMS (learning management system).
+All online subjects will be delivered through the Canvas LMS subject page, using a combination of online, synchronous and asynchronous teaching and learning materials, including Zoom webinars, discussion boards and other online materials and activities.

 Discussion boards will be interactive and may be scheduled in either real-time or outside of class times.
 Zoom sessions will be real-time and involve remotely meeting with your teacher in a group.